Support In Schools For Pupils

 Hear2Help – pupils book appointments with an Active Learners counsellor to talk about problems and worries in a allocated room in your school

-One-to-one counselling – weekly counselling using talking, creative work and play to support pupils who are struggling
+One-to-one counselling – weekly counselling using talking, creative work and play to support pupils who are struggling or SEN

 Group work – therapeutic groups exploring issues like friendship, self-esteem, transition and bullying